ariecattan/champ/README.md

 ### 1. Annotation portal

-The easiest way to use CHAMP is with the annotation [portal](https://cattana.pythonanywhere.com/), which allows you to update a JSON configuration file for annotation or consolidation, perform the task and download it upon completion.
+The easiest way to use CHAMP is with the annotation portal ([website](https://cattana.pythonanywhere.com/); [repo](https://github.com/ariecattan/champ-demo)), which allows you to update a JSON configuration file for annotation or consolidation, perform the task and download it upon completion.
 Then, you can upload again the annotation to vizualize your annotation.

 ### 2. CDN